TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 Indeed uses the AdWords and Remarketing Lists features of Google Analytics for Display Advertisers.
 Indeed and Google use first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the DoubleClick cookie) together to inform, optimize, and serve ads based on your past visits to our Site.
 This means that vendors including Google will display Indeed promotional material on other sites you visit across the Internet.

 You may opt-out of Google Analytics for Display Advertisers including AdWords and opt-out of customized Google Display Network ads by visiting the Google Ads Preferences Manager.
 To provide website visitors more choice on how their data is collected by Google Analytics, Google has developed an Opt-out Browser add-on, which is available by visiting Google Analytics Opt-out Browser Add-on, to enable you to opt-out of Google’s programs.
+To opt out of the collection and use of information for ad targeting please feel free to exercise your rights as detailed in section 10 of our Privacy Policy, or alternatively contact Indeed as detailed in section 14 of our Privacy Policy.

 **4\.
 Third-Party Cookies**